Polish president becomes latest leader to visit Donald Trump as allies consider possible return - ExBulletin

 One area that Trump and Duda agree on regarding the conflict is the desire to push NATO members to increase their defense spending.
 Duda called on other alliance members to increase spending to 3% of gross domestic product as Russia continues its invasion of Ukraine.
 This would represent a significant increase from the current commitment of 2% by 2024.

 Trump, in a surprising break with American precedent, has long criticized the Western alliance and has threatened not to defend member countries that do not meet this spending target.
-This threat strikes at the heart of the alliance's Article 5, which states that any attack against one NATO member will be considered an attack against all.
+This threat goes to the heart of the alliance's Article 5, which states that any attack against one NATO member will be considered an attack against all.

-In February, Trump went even further, recounting that he once told leaders that he would encourage Russia to do whatever it wanted to members who, in his words, were delinquent.
+In February, Trump went even further, recounting that he once told leaders that he would encourage Russia to do whatever it wanted to members he believed were delinquent.

-Trump's campaign said the two men discussed the NATO proposal during the meeting, which lasted two and a half hours.

-I have never spoken with President Donald Trump about my proposal to increase defense spending by NATO countries from 2 to 3% of GDP, but I think his approach will be positive, Duda said before their meeting .

 The visit drew mixed reactions in Poland, where fears about Russia are high and Duda's friendly relationship with Trump has been a source of controversy.